tip11000/ParziStarWarsMod/FAQ.md

 ###Q: I want to work with you guys what can I do?

 A: If you have examples of your work somewhere public online and we see it and want to work with you, we'll contact you.
+But we aren't necessarily looking for people to add to the team, sorry.